-Phaophanit and Oboussier have repeatedly explored the image/concept of the house in their practise as a source or receptacle of poetic images.
-They explore the house as an archetypal image, cross-cultural in its signification.
-It is this transcendent resonance that in fact roots Dream House in downtown Toronto and in its surrounding neighbourhoods.
-With its reputation as one of the most metropolitan cities in the world where trans-cultural ecumenical processes have vastly expanded the boundaries and definitions of ‘belonging’, Toronto is ‘home’ to almost all of the world’s culture groups and is the city where more than 130 languages and dialects are spoken.
+Phaophanit and Oboussier have repeatedly explored the image and concept of the house in their practise as both source and receptacle of poetic images.
+Here they explore the house as an archetypal image, cross-cultural in its signification.
+It is the ecumenical ‘readability’ of Dream House that in fact roots it in downtown Toronto and in its surrounding neighbourhoods.
+With its reputation as one of the most metropolitan cities in the world where trans-cultural processes have vastly expanded the boundaries and definitions of ‘belonging’, Toronto is ‘home’ to almost all of the world’s culture groups and is the city where more than 130 languages and dialects are spoken.
 Dream House claims its own home, nestled within this specific, cosmopolitan locus and can be read as inviting a re-imagining of notions of what it means to belong: how new ideations of home can be created in an expanded, global city such as Toronto.
-The image of Dream House: a suspended, glowing, archetype, gives form and meaning to what unifies us not what differentiates us.